Jackie Chan Adventures (video game)

-Jackie Chan Adventures is a video game based upon the animated series of the same name.

-The Game Boy Advance game, entitled Jackie Chan Adventures: Legend of the Dark Hand, was developed by Torus Games, published by Activision, and released in 2001.
-The PlayStation 2 version was developed by Atomic Planet Entertainment, published by Sony Computer Entertainment, and released on October 1, 2004, in Europe.
-The latter console version is compatible with the EyeToy.
+Jackie Chan Adventures is a 2004 action video game based on the animated series of the same name, which focuses on a fictionalized version of Hong Kong action film star Jackie Chan.
+The game was developed by Atomic Planet Entertainment, published by Sony Pictures Television's sister company, Sony Computer Entertainment, and released for the PlayStation 2 on October 1, 2004, in Europe.

+The game is compatible with the EyeToy.
+An Xbox version was also announced but ultimately never released.
+In May 2005, Hip Games (a subsidiary of Hip Interactive) announced it would be publishing the game for North America, and was featured at E3 2005 as a part of their lineup.
+However, in July of that same year, Hip Interactive went bankrupt, and no one else picked up the title for a North American release.
 Jackie, Jade, Uncle, Valmont and Shendu were voiced by their original actors.

-On May 11, 2005, Hip Games (a subsidiary of Hip Interactive) announced it would be publishing the PS2 version for North America, and the game was featured at E3 2005 as a part of their lineup.
-However, in July of that same year, Hip Interactive went bankrupt, and no one else picked up the PS2 title for a North American release.

 Story

-The story is a mix of Seasons 1 and 2 of Jackie Chan Adventures and follows The Demon Sorcerers, led by the evil Shendu, the demon of fire.
-The eight demons were banished to the Demon Netherworld by eight Chinese immortals using the magic of the Pan Ku Box.
-In present times, the Dark Hand, led by Valmont, are using the Pan Ku Box to unleash the demons upon the world.
-However, Jackie Chan, his niece Jade Chan, and their Uncle are willing to stop the demons from returning to the planet.
-The heroes, also known as the J-Team, search for the magical 12 Talismans as well.
+The plot is a retelling of the show's first two seasons, combining both story arcs into a single saga.
+Jackie Chan is enlisted by Section 13 to retrieve twelve magical Talismans that have been scattered across the globe before they can be claimed by the Dark Hand whilst preventing their leader, Valmont, from using the Pan'ku Box to release eight Demon Sorcerers from the Netherworld.